wilsonmar/wilsonmar.github.io/_posts/2021-03-20-azure-monitoring.md

       </td></tr>
    </table>

-1. In the repo README file, click "Log Analytics Demo Enviornment" to open a new Portal tab:
+1. In the repo README file, click "Log Analytics Demo environment" to open a new Portal tab:

    <a target="_blank" href="
    https://portal.loganalytics.io/demo">